cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-checkra1n.md

 If you have a newer device, such as an iPhone XS or newer, you will not be able to use checkra1n.
 Check the [Device Selection](device-selection) page to check if your device is compatible.
 {: .notice--primary}

-On iOS 14.0 - 14.1, checkra1n is only compatible with A9(X) devices at this time.
-A10(X) and A11 will be added a future date.
-Checkra1n is **not** compatible with iOS 14.2 at this time.
+On iOS 14.0 - 14.2, checkra1n is only compatible with A9(X) and A10(X)devices at this time.
+A11 will be added a future date.
 {: .notice--primary}

 checkra1n is currently only compatible with macOS & Linux.
 You are currently not running a macOS or Linux device and checkra1n will not work on your system.
 You can use [bootra1n](/using-bootra1n) instead.